silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 Requirements::javascript('silverstripe/admin:client/dist/js/bundle.js');
 ```

-When rendered in HTML code, these URLs will be rewritten to their matching path inside the "resources" directory.
+When rendered in HTML code, these URLs will be rewritten to their matching path inside the "_resources" directory.

 ## Template Requirements API